shalivan/shalivan.github.io/_posts/PSY/10-01-01-GameTheory.md

 [W co grają ludzie - Berne Eric](https://www.empik.com/w-co-graja-ludzie-berne-eric,42565,ksiazka-p) Influence book

+- what u do
+- when u do

 # Game Types
 Mathematical modeling at strategic interaction between rational agents.
  - action of one player influence other players (concept of strategic interdependence)